 - This event has passed.

-This online workshop is designed for those of us who love to explore, stretch ourselves in new ways, and are ready to release a fear that’s been holding us back.
+This workshop is designed for those of us who love to explore, stretch ourselves in new ways, and are ready to release the fears that have been holding us back.
 Writing creates a space for us to process our experiences in a way that we hadn’t before and uncover new insights.
 We’ll enjoy interactive activities, and learn how to release our fears through our bodies and out onto paper.

 During this workshop we will:

-- Clarify our fear through guided writing activities
+- Clarify our fears through guided writing activities

 - Explore where we are holding fear